MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/asynchronous_operation.md

 ]
 ```

-When it comes to delete instead of create, same steps apply: when a `DELETE` takes too long to carry it out synchronosly, we will create a new task resource to be able to query its completion status.
+When it comes to delete instead of create, same steps apply: when a `DELETE` takes too long to carry it out synchronously, we will create a new task resource to be able to query its completion status.

 ## GraphQL
 TODO